 SERVICES & SERMONS

-Our style of worship is fairly relaxed, with a mix of traditional hymns and contemporary worship songs, accompanied by our pipe organ or music group.
+Our style of worship is fairly relaxed, with a mix of traditional hymns and modern worship songs, accompanied by our pipe organ or worship band.
 Services last about an hour, with children and young people leaving part way through to join their own groups.
 Time is set aside for prayer and reflection, and there is always a sermon/address.
 All services are followed by refreshments, served in our Friendship Room behind.

 These are held on the first Sunday of each month.